wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-overview-teams-calling/includes/teams-calling-architecture.md

 ## Direct Routing

 Direct Routing connects Phone System through an on-premises PBX, using your on-premises telephony network and existing carrier to connect to the PSTN to place external calls.
-This option requires a supported Session Border Controller (SBC) for interoperability with a third  party PBX and other telephone equipment, depending on the telephony configuration you have running on-premises.
+This option requires a supported Session Border Controller (SBC) for interoperability with a third-party PBX and other telephone equipment, depending on the telephony configuration you have running on-premises.

 :::image type="content" source="../media/2-direct-routing-expanded.png" lightbox="../media/2-direct-routing-inline.png" alt-text="Direct routing":::